 Holds BS Electronics Engineering, MBA from IPADE Business School, Executive Programs @ Stanford GSB, Singularity University; Data Science at Galvanize & RNAseq at EcSeq Bioinformatics GmbH (Berlin).

 Special thanks are due to Mr Barjinder Sahota, Solicitor-Advocate, Mayfair, London, UK, for his excellent advice on legal and business development aspects as a member of the Advisory Panel.
 Also for his strong and continuous support for the Biosample Hub project.

-In addition, the following organisations have provided much appreciated help:
+In addition, the following people and organisations have provided much appreciated help: